 Before I visited Hoar Cross Hall hotel in Staffordshire I was fond of declaring that there are hotels with spas and there are hotels which are spas, but after my stay at Hoar Cross Hall hotel I might have to add a third option.

-This vast four-star hotel – which has recently undergone a £14 million refurbishment – has everything you could want from a hotel stay, such as luxury bedrooms, 50 acres of grounds, afternoon tea on the terrace, two restaurants, tennis courts and hiking trails, but it also has a huge 85,000 sq ft spa which has treatment rooms, pools and relaxing options galore.
+This vast four-star spa hotel – which has recently undergone a £14 million refurbishment – has everything you could want from a hotel stay, such as luxury bedrooms, 50 acres of grounds, afternoon tea on the terrace, two restaurants, tennis courts and hiking trails, but it also has a huge 85,000 sq ft spa which has treatment rooms, pools and relaxing options galore.

 The view of Hoar Cross Hall hotel as you arrive

-What makes Hoar Cross Hall hotel different from other spa hotels is that the two aspects of Hoar Cross Hall seem to happily co-exist independently of each other.
 So while it isn’t uncommon for someone to pad through the impressive 114 ft long gallery at Hoar Cross Hall – where the original owner once practiced archery – in a fluffy towelling robe, it doesn’t have the feeling of a hotel where everyone is only there for the spa.

-Book Hoar Cross Hall on ExpediaÂ
+Book Hoar Cross Hall on Expedia

 Visit Hoar Cross Hall on Tripadvisor